almet/notmyidea/content/dev/carto-forms.rst

 *carto-forms* for now, but that's only the "codename".

-To put it shortly: what if we had a way to build forms, ala google forms, but with geographic informations in them?
+To put it shortly: what if we had a way to build forms, ala google forms, but with geographic information in them?

 If you don't know google forms, it means having an user-friendly way to build forms and to use them to gather information from different users.